Base Layer

 Embedded runs can use a different base than the runs which embed them.

-If a run only contains embedded runs, then the base configuration does not have any effect since the embedded runs must specify their own base.
+If a run only contains embedded runs, then the base configuration does not have any effect or need to be specified since the embedded runs must specify their own base.

 Tool Caches

-Tool caches are unique to each base layer.
-Specifying the same tool-cache configuration with a different base layer will result in a different cache.
+Tool caches are unique to each base image.
+Specifying the same tool-cache configuration with a different base image will result in a different cache.